Cecelia is a writer who enjoys drama and crafting. She likes sharing DIY projects with her readers.

 Then allow it to dry.

 Draw or glue thin strips of paper for whiskers on the plate.
 (The teacher may wish to have these pre-prepared.)

 Final Step 6:

-Measure child's head and cut a length of hat elastic.
-Attach to sides of back of mask with tape or staples.
+Measure the child's head and cut a length of hat elastic.
+Attach to sides of the back of the mask with tape or staples.